2nd Lt. Daniel Jordan Beyer

 The morning of December 8, 1941, the tankers were ordered to the perimeter of Clark Airfield.
 They had received word of the Japanese attack on Clark Airfield.
 As they sat in their tanks and half-tracks they watched as American planes filled the sky.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the tankers watched as planes approached the airfield from the north.
 When bombs began exploding on the runways, they knew the planes were Japanese.

-For the next four months, Daniel fought to slow the Japanese conquest of the Philippines.
-It appears that at some point, Daniel was assigned HQ Company of the 194th Tank Battalion.
 The morning of April 8, 1942, he ordered his tank crews to destroy their tanks.
+The order "crash" had been given that indicated all forces on Bataan were being surrendered to the Japanese.
 It was on that day that he became a Prisoner of War.

 Daniel took part in death march from Mariveles to San Fernando.
 There he and the other POWs were packed into small freight cars.
 They rode the cars to Capas where they got off and walked the last few miles to Camp O'Donnell.